mosTavassoli/RunTogether-UX/M4/milestone4.md

 ### Post-Task Questionnaire: Single Ease Question (SEQ)

-After finishing each task the difficuly level of the given task was asked.
+After finishing each task the difficulty level of the given task was asked.

 1. very difficult 2.
 3. 4.
 5. 6.
 7.very easy